Bug report #4088

 Btw, it would be helpful if the message showed also the geometry type id beside the 'unknow' label (there's a typo too)

-#6 Updated by Martin Dobias about 8 years ago
+#6 Updated by Martin Dobias almost 9 years ago

 - Status changed from Open to Closed